 - EYLEA HD and EYLEA must only be administered by a qualified eye doctor.
-Injections into the eye with EYLEA HD or EYLEA can result in an infection in the eye and retinal detachment (separation of retina from back of the eye) can occur.
-Inflammation in the eye has been reported with the use of EYLEA HD and EYLEA.
-If your eye becomes red, sensitive to light, painful, or develops a change in vision, seek immediate care from an eye doctor - In some patients, injections with EYLEA HD or EYLEA may cause a temporary increase in eye pressure within 1 hour of the injection.
-Sustained increases in eye pressure have been reported with repeated injections, and your eye doctor may monitor this after each injection - There is a potential but rare risk of serious and sometimes fatal side effects related to blood clots, leading to heart attack or stroke in patients receiving EYLEA HD or EYLEA - Serious side effects related to the injection procedure with EYLEA HD or EYLEA are rare but can occur including infection inside the eye and retinal detachment - You may experience temporary visual changes after an EYLEA HD or EYLEA injection and associated eye exams; do not drive or use machinery until your vision recovers sufficiently
+Injections into the eye with EYLEA HD or EYLEA can result in an infection in the eye, retinal detachment (separation of retina from back of the eye) and, more rarely, serious inflammation of blood vessels in the retina that may include blockage.
+Call your doctor right away if you experience eye pain or redness, light sensitivity, or a change in vision, after an injection - In some patients, injections with EYLEA HD or EYLEA may cause a temporary increase in eye pressure within 1 hour of the injection.
+Sustained increases in eve pressure have been reported with repeated injections, and your eye doctor may monitor this after each injection - There is a potential but rare risk of serious and sometimes fatal side effects related to blood clots, leading to heart attack or stroke in patients receiving EYLEA HD or EYLEA - You may experience temporary visual changes after an EYLEA HD or EYLEA injection and associated eye exams; do not drive or use machinery until your vision recovers sufficiently